Unmanned Aircraft Systems Policy

 Reason for Policy:

-The purpose of this Policy is to facilitate the operation of unmanned aircraft systems (“UAS”) and model aircraft for teaching and research; mitigate any risks to individuals and organizations potentially affected by UAS and model aircraft operations; and ensure compliance with federal, state, and local laws, as well as regulations and contracts.
+The purpose of this Policy is to support the safe and compliant use of unmanned aircraft systems (“UAS”) while mitigating associated risks and ensuring compliance with University campus policies, federal, state, and local laws, as well as regulations and contracts.

 Entities Affected by this Policy:

-This Policy applies to all University of Oregon employees, students, volunteers, vendors, and all visitors (invitees and licensees) who operate or seek to operate all aircraft, including UAS and model aircraft, on or above any University property or at any University sponsored event.
+This Policy applies to all University of Oregon employees, students, volunteers, vendors, and all visitors (invitees and licensees) who operate or seek to operate UAS and model aircraft, on or above any University property or at any University event conducted under a university contract or agreement.

 Responsible Office:

-For questions about this policy, please contact the Office of the Vice President for Finance and Administration at 541-346-3003.
+For questions about this policy, please contact the Office of Safety and Risk Services at: (541) 346-8316, email: safety@uoregon.edu.

 Enactment & Revision History: